makandra/katapult/README.md

 - An outdated Rails application in `tmp/cached_*`
 - Timeout error because of a script waiting for user input

-### Fast tests
+#### Fast tests
 Generating basics and transforming the application model take quite some time (about 20s), because it boots the Rails application, resolves Yarn dependencies and migrates databases.
-To speed that up, `katapult` tests cache prepared Rails applications in tmp/.
+To speed that up, Katapult tests cache prepared Rails applications in tmp/.

 When debugging test suite speed, `bundle exec cucumber --format usage` is your